Macrometacorp/docs/docs/queryworkers/building-queries.md

 ## Syntax Helper

 Macrometa has a built-in tool to help you with C8QL syntax.
-Click **Syntax**, then start typing to see a list of available options.
+Click **Syntax** and start typing to see a list of available options.

 In the screenshot below, the user typed **in**.